Download page Troubleshooting Java Agent Issues.

 ERROR com.singularity.JavaAgent - Could Not Start Java Agent

-The following table lists the typical error messages for incomplete Agent configuration:
+This table lists typical error messages for incomplete Agent configuration:

 Cannot connect to the Agent - ERROR com.singularity.XMLConfigManager -